tronyx/tronitor/README.md

 tronyx@suladan:~/uptimerobot-statuscake-monitor-utility$ chmod a+x usmu.sh
 ```

-Finally, open the script with your favorite text editor and add your provider's name (either UptimeRobot or StatusCake), your API key, and, if using StatusCake, your account username.
+Finally, open the script with your favorite text editor and add your provider's name (either UptimeRobot, StatusCake, or HealthChecks), your API key, and, if using StatusCake, your account username.
 If you forget this step the script will prompt you to enter all three:

 ![User Data Prompt](/Images/user_data.png)